£14.6M AHRC funding for arts and humanities

 doctoral research training

 Our support for your research skills development begins before you arrive and continues after you graduate, supporting your transition into work.
-We will provide a blend of experiential, online and workshop-based activity that addresses the key transferable skills as outlined in the AHRC Research Training Framework.

 The key aims of our Doctoral Training Partnership

 The Midlands3Cities DTP is setting a new benchmark for research mentoring, training and support providing you with the key skills, languages and professional training necessary to deploy your knowledge purposefully.
 We aim to:

 recruit exceptional individuals with outstanding research potential

 support postgraduates to produce world-leading research

 enhance the student experience through collaborations across six universities and multiple creative and industry partners